ESCO (ESE)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, ESCO grew its sales at a solid 9.7% compounded annual growth rate.
+Luckily, ESCO’s sales grew at an impressive 10.8% compounded annual growth rate over the last five years.
 Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-ESCO’s annualized revenue growth of 10.2% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+ESCO’s annualized revenue growth of 11.5% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
+ESCO Year-On-Year Revenue Growth

 We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-ESCO’s backlog reached $1.13 billion in the latest quarter and averaged 29% year-on-year growth over the last two years.
+ESCO’s backlog reached $1.40 billion in the latest quarter and averaged 41.7% year-on-year growth over the last two years.
 Because this number is better than its revenue growth, we can see the company accumulated more orders than it could fulfill and deferred revenue to the future.
 This could imply elevated demand for ESCO’s products and services but raises concerns about capacity constraints.
+ESCO Backlog

-Looking ahead, sell-side analysts expect revenue to grow 10.6% over the next 12 months, similar to its two-year rate.
-This projection is admirable and suggests the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 10.5% over the next 12 months, similar to its two-year rate.
+This projection is noteworthy and implies the market sees success for its products and services.

 6. Gross Margin & Pricing Power

 ESCO’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
-As you can see below, it averaged an excellent 39.6% gross margin over the last five years.
-That means ESCO only paid its suppliers $60.43 for every $100 in revenue.
+As you can see below, it averaged an excellent 40% gross margin over the last five years.
+That means ESCO only paid its suppliers $60.05 for every $100 in revenue.
+ESCO Trailing 12-Month Gross Margin

 7. Operating Margin

-Looking at the trend in its profitability, ESCO’s operating margin rose by 4.3 percentage points over the last five years, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, ESCO’s operating margin rose by 4.8 percentage points over the last five years, as its sales growth gave it operating leverage.

 8. Earnings Per Share